 What Are the Courses in a General Engineering Certificate Program?

 Most engineering certificate programs are highly specialized, meaning that general certificates are extremely rare.
 There are, however, multiple options at the degree level.
 Read about the courses that make up these programs below.
-Schools offering Computer Engineering degrees can also be found in these popular choices.

 Overview of Courses in General Engineering Degree Programs